First things first: What is a CSA, anyway?

 This is an important feature to note — many people don’t realize that they have a choice in what comes home each week.
-Being able to choose has been important to me, so when sweet peppers come in I can get a ton of those, and skip some of the other veggies our family is less wild about.
+Being able to choose is very important to me, so when sweet peppers come in I can get a ton of those and skip some of the other veggies our family is less wild about.

 Why should you consider joining a CSA?

-If you love fresh local produce and don’t like spending a fortune on it, a CSA share is an incredible way to make the healthiest food affordable.
+If you love fresh local produce and don’t like spending a fortune on it, a CSA share is an incredible way to make the healthiest, freshest food affordable.

 Our farm also has a number of crops that members can pick themselves, like cherry tomatoes, strawberries, herbs, and snap peas.
 Depending on how much is in the field, we get to take a pint or a quart, or as much as we can use (unlimited strawberries and cherry tomatoes–A-MAAAA-ZING!!!!).